Updated: May 17, 2021

 Body Language & Posture

-Exercise helps to improve our mental wellbeing and reduce stress and improve mood.
+Exercise helps to improve our mental wellbeing, reduce stress and improve our mood.
 Those feel-good endorphins can even be achieved through a 30 min brisk walk, so you do not have to pound the concrete running to impact your mood.
 Just simply move for 30 mins.
 If this is done in nature it will also have a spiritual element to it that can boost creativity and thought clarity.
-Dancing can also help boost your mood put on your favourite upbeat songs and get to it.
+Dancing can also help boost your mood.
+Put on your favourite upbeat songs and get to it.
 10 – 20mins should do the trick!

 Words and Their Power

-For our emotional intelligence and the impact on our emotions being mindful of the environment, we surround ourselves in also crucial.
+For our emotional intelligence and the impact on our emotions being mindful of the environment, we surround ourselves in is also crucial.
 The programmes we watch, the things we read, the people we talk to or surround ourselves with will impact how we feel.
 Think of a flower or plant.
-It’s not the plant's fault that it shrivels up and starts to wilt and lose its life, it’s the soil, the sunlight, the air.
+It’s not the plant's fault that it shrivels up and starts to wilt and lose its life - it’s the soil, the sunlight and the air.
 So be mindful of what you consume, where you spend your time and who with.
 A toxic environment will not be good for you.